mmaitre314/vscode-aci/README.md

 Click on [Deploy to Azure](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmmaitre314%2Fvscode-aci%2Frefs%2Fheads%2Fmain%2Fdeploy%2Fmain.azuredeploy.json), select a resource group and a resource name, click 'Review + Create', and finally click 'Create'.

-Once the deployment completes, open the Azure Container Instance, go to Settings > Containers > Logs,

-Sign in at https://microsoft.com/devicelogin with the device code provided.
+Once the deployment completes, open the Azure Container Instance, go to 'Settings > Containers > Logs', and find the device code to enter at https://microsoft.com/devicelogin .
+After logging in, refresh the logs to find the VS Code URL to open and connect to the container.
+It will begin with https://vscode.dev/ .

 ## Deployment Configuration